yonycalsin/nextjs-cors/packages/next-cors/README.md

 ## Support for

-`nextjs-cors` is an open source project licensed by [MIT](LICENSE).
+`@next-cors/core` is an open source project licensed by [MIT](LICENSE).
 You can grow thanks to the sponsors and the support of the amazing sponsors.
 If you want to join them, [contact me here](https://twitter.com/yonycalsin).

 ## Stay in touch